 Who needs a visa?
-It’s a big world, and requirements to enter Germany can vary depending on your home country.
+It’s a big world, and requirements to enter Germany or Ireland can vary depending on your home country.
 Generally, non-EU students need to apply for a visa.

 Visa and Immigration Advice

 Students from these areas do not need a visa or residence permit for Germany:

 They receive a "Freizügigkeitsbescheinigung" (freedom of movement certificate) upon registering with the local authorities.